chocolate-doom/chocolate-doom/README.md

 **Improvements**

+ * Compilation with Code::Blocks and TDM-GCC 5.1 (missing includes) has been fixed by drfrag666.
  * Wide and compact HUD are now handled as separate screen sizes, and you can switch through them as normal.
  * Once the last screen size has been exceeded you loop over to the empty HUD.

 **Bug Fixes**

+ * SKY3 texture is now used for MAP04-MAP08 in NRftL, thanks to JNechaevsky for contributing the fix.
- * When calculating weapon bobbing, the check is now performed for player being not in attacking state instead of checking for `A_WeaponReady()` because weapon states could have been modified by DeHackEd.
+ * When calculating weapon bobbing, the check is now performed for attack key/button being held down (thanks to unRyker for helping to choose the criterion) instead of checking for `A_WeaponReady()` because weapon states could have been modified by DeHackEd.
 This fixes jerky weapon bobbing reported by kitchen-ace for some weapons in mods like Vanilla Smooth Weapons and DOOM 4 Vanilla.
  * Fix for segmentation fault when running on rgb565 screen has been pulled from Chocolate Doom, contributed by Wells Lu.

 **Crispy Heretic changes**

+ * Cheat showing FPS has been added to Crispy Heretic by Jeff Green.
+ * High resolution rendering toggle has been introduced in Crispy Heretic by Jeff Green.
+ * Uncapped framerate has been implemented in Crispy Heretic by Jeff Green.
+ * An implicit declaration warning has been fixed by drfrag666.
  * Crispy settings have been prevented from resetting in setup by Ryan Krafnick.
  * Secret message has been implemented by Jeff Green.
  * Always Run toggle key and Always Run + Run = Walk behavior has been introduced by Ryan Krafnick.